Inside sales teams are becoming even more important in the world of B2B.

 Stay neutral, but not passive; strong, but not aggressive.
-It can be a tough balance but it is one that you will learn through sales training.
+It can be a tough balance, but it’s one that you’ll learn through sales training.
 Focus on your value proposition and key selling points.
 Don’t hesitate, and don’t be afraid to use a script.

 It’s also important to listen to your prospect even if they cut in or question your pitch.
 Develop your active listening skills as this is key to selling and lead generation.
 Learn to listen and understand.
 Don’t just listen to respond.

-You may have researched your prospect for ages and fine-tuned your messaging.
-But there is always a chance that they will miss your call, email, or InMail.
+You may have researched your prospect and fine-tuned your messaging, but there is always a chance that they will miss your call, email or InMail.
 Here are some useful insights that could help you be more effective in timing your outreach.

 Don’t take these stats as gospel.
 Combine this data with your buyer persona and other useful insights you’ve learned about your prospects.

 Connecting via LinkedIn is a great way to engage with prospects, though you’ll need to connect with them first before sending out an invite.
 Even once they’ve accepted, there’s a chance your InMail messages will get buried with dozens of others.